Euphaedra: Taxonomy

 Euphaedra is a species rich genus.
 In the most recent monograph Jacques Hecq listed 180 species later adding 12.
 In many species the intraspecific variation is as great or greater than the interspecific variation and the number of species may be smaller.

+Aurivillius had this to say "Several species or forms are noted for their extraordinary variability, whilst others hardly vary at all.As usual a whole series of species were formerly erected on the variable forms, but as these so-called species are connected by numerous transitional forms it is almost certain that we are here dealing with only some few species".

 The species level taxonomy of these polymorphic and also hybridising butterflies is a challenge requiring a synthesis of studies of their evolutionary taxonomy, sympatry and molecular phylogenetics in combination with detailed morphological studies.
 This is so far only partly achieved.

 The type species of the genus is Papilio cyparissa Cramer.

 Species groups

 Defining species groups is a convenient way of subdividing well-defined genera with a large number of recognized species.
-Euphaedra species are so arranged in assemblages called "species groups" but (not superspecies, but an informal phenetic arrangement).
+Euphaedra species are so arranged in assemblages called "species groups" (not superspecies, but an informal phenetic arrangement).
 These may or may not be clades.
 As molecular phylogenetic studies continue, lineages distinct enough to warrant some formal degree of recognition become evident and new groupings are suggested, but consistent ranking remains a problem.